ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 # Defining the problem

-When a log provides different views of the log to different clients this is described as a partitioning attack.
+When a log provides different views of the log to different clients this is described as a partitioning attack (resulting in a split view).
 Each client would be able to verify the append-only nature of the log but, in the extreme case, each client might see a unique view of the log.

 The CT logs are public, append-only and untrusted and thus have to be audited for consistency, i.e., they should never rewrite history.